 WELCOME TO THE OFFICE OF INTERFAITH DIALOGUE AND ENGAGEMENT (OID).

 “If you want to go fast, go alone.
 If you want to go far, go together.”
 This old proverb is the backbone for the Office of Interfaith Dialogue and Engagement.
 We believe that building a community of people should be our end, not simply our means.
 To do so, we must create intentional spaces where we can utilize the tough bridges we have been given while building new and sustainable ones.
 This will make it possible for actual relationships to grow and help us understand one another’s perspective deeper in order to embrace the person better.
-Our unique office focuses on providing the University of Pittsburgh and the city with opportunities to engage in rich interfaith dialogue through a variety of engaging activities, workshops, and events, and initiatives that enhance personal spiritual identity and communal connections.
+Our unique office focuses on providing the University of Pittsburgh and surrounding communities with opportunities to engage in rich interfaith dialogue through a variety of engaging activities, workshops, events, and initiatives that enhance personal spiritual identity and communal connections.
 The office serves to act as a resource for all students, staff, faculty, and organizations on campus and assist in the university’s promotion of diversity, inclusion, equity, and community.
 Remember, we need each other to help each other grow with each other.
 Take a look at some of the ways you can participate and let’s grow together!

 - To CREATE SPACES for Interfaith dialogue to occur